 Killington, Vermont

-Killington, known as the “Beast of the East,” is located in Central Vermont, and is the largest ski resort in the Eastern U.S. Skiers and riders have access to 3,000 acres of terrain, over 7 mountains, with more lifts on a single mountain than any other in North America (21 lifts carrying more than 35,000 people per hour).
-Every possible type of skiable terrain can be found here and it’s surprisingly manageable.
-The resort sits just east of Rutland with more lodging, bars, and restaurants than you can handle on a ski vacation.
-Bonus: When the snow isn’t falling, Killington has an incredible snowmaking system.
+Killington, known as the “Beast of the East,” is located in Central Vermont, and holds the title of the largest ski resort in the Eastern U.S. Skiers and riders have access to 3,000 acres of terrain, over 7 mountains, and can enjoy every possible type of ski terrain.
+Killington boasts more lifts on a single mountain than any other ski area in North America (22 lifts carrying more than 35,000 people per hour).
+While it receives a decent 250 inches of annual snowfall on average, the ski resort has an incredible snowmaking system that has seen significant upgrades in recent years.
+Killington also boasts the longest ski season on the East Coast, typically opening in early November, and remaining open through the end of May.

 Aspen Snowmass, Colorado